piotr-szuberski/contrail-windows-docs/doc/For CI admins/Nightly/nightly_builds.md

-# Nightly builds in Windows CI description
+# Nightly builds in Windows CI

 This document describes how nightly builds are done in Contrail Windows CI.
 ## Jenkins jobs: ci-contrail-windows-nightly-*
 * There are two jobs responsible for the builds in CI: